Let’s rewind to when I started creating content…

-When I’m done reading the posts (with the highest engagement) AND THE COMMENTS, I return to the results page and click the Communities and Users tab.
+When I’m done reading the posts and comments (with the highest engagement), I return to the results page and click the Communities and Users tab.

 From here, I select the most relevant communities with the largest audiences.
-This will (almost always) mean more than one community, which gives us more results.
+This will (almost always) mean more than one community, which will give us more results.

 I enter the community (by clicking on it, no secret handshakes required), and SORT the results to the TOP POSTS in the last month, week and 24 hours.

-…if not, use one of the other tools I’ve listed.
+…if not, spend a little more time on one of the other tools I’ve suggested.

-If you’re feeling lazy (and lucky), the idea generator might be the place for you, but I strongly advise that you only use this as a last resort.
+If you’re feeling lazy (and lucky), the idea generator might be the place for you, but I’d recommend only using this as a last resort.

 People who write a lot tend to read a lot too.
 I’m no different.

 I try to get through a book at least every 2-4 weeks (depending on length).
 There is loads of untold information in long copy, that you just cannot find in blogs and articles.